microsoft/MixedRealityToolkit-Unity/Documentation/README_BoundingBox.md

 ## Bounding box handle styles
-In default, when you just assign the [`BoundingBox.cs`](https://github.com/Microsoft/MixedRealityToolkit-Unity/blob/mrtk_release/Assets/MixedRealityToolkit.SDK/Features/UX/Scripts/BoundingBox/BoundingBox.cs) script, it will show the handle of the HoloLens 1st gen style.
+By default, when you just assign the [`BoundingBox.cs`](https://github.com/Microsoft/MixedRealityToolkit-Unity/blob/mrtk_release/Assets/MixedRealityToolkit.SDK/Features/UX/Scripts/BoundingBox/BoundingBox.cs) script, it will show the handle of the HoloLens 1st gen style.
 To use HoloLens 2 style handles, you need to assign proper handle prefabs and materials.

 ![Bounding Box](../Documentation/Images/BoundingBox/MRTK_BoundingBox_HandleStyles1.png)